lnw/tropicitydetection/README.md

 python assign_plane.py --input QZVPPDh2te-m06-2x.vti --output output.txt --bfielddir 5 --perpdir 0 --perpcoord 0.0
 python splitgrid.py --input QZVPPDh2te-m06-2x.vti --bfielddir 5 --grid grid4h2te --weights weights4h2te
 ```

+## cuda suppport

+The cuda support passes all tests, but is tested only with a device with
+compute capability 5.2.
+The implementation is, however, so naive that it
+likely also works with newer or older devices.

 ## installation